quintonwall/SObjectKit/README.md

 SObjectKit a collection of helpful utility classes and functions for working with Salesforce data types and data objects (SObjects).

 SObjectKit is not intended to be a complete OO / relational model of Salesforce's data structure, rather it is intended to solve for the 80% use case where a developer who doesn't know Salesforce APIs or SOQL wants to fetch and bind data.
-This generally models the Salesforce REST API approach which does not return all related records of an object, rather it returns the id of related records.
+This generally models the Salesforce REST API approach which does not return all related records of an object, rather it returns the id of related records, which you can use to fetch related data and store on the specific objects collection variables.
 I'm also looking at making the SObjects [Realm](https://realm.io) compliant to make offline data storage super easy.
+Currently SObjectKit is read-only.

 SObjectKit will also be bundled as a companion to [SalesforceViews](https://github.com/quintonwall/SalesforceViews), which will provide a collection of ready-to-go UIViews, as Xib files, you will be able to register with your app.